michaljaz/pump-trader/README.md

-# sol-trader
+# pump-trader
-Simple and smart solana ai bot, that trades tokens on pump.fun.
+Simple and smart solana bot, that trades tokens on pump.fun.

 ## Which connections bot uses?
 - pump.fun website websocket to receive info about new tokens